Last updated: September 15, 2023

 All are welcome!

 Located in the Village of Victory, Victory Woods is accessible from Saratoga Monument, which is located on Burgoyne Rd.
 (County Route 338).
-Handicapped parking for Victory Woods is located at the end of Monument Dr.
+Handicap accessible parking for Victory Woods is located at the end of Monument Dr.

-Victory Woods is about 7 miles north of the battlefield unit of Saratoga National Historical Park.
-It is open daily, sunrise to sunset (trails are not maintained in winter).
+Victory Woods is part of the "Old Saratoga" unit of Saratoga National Historical Park.
+It is open daily, sunrise to sunset (trails are not maintained).

-Restrooms: two partially accessible outdoor restrooms are available at the Saratoga Monument parking area - the stalls are wide enough, but doors into the restrooms are not automatic.
+There are two partially accessible outdoor restrooms are available at the Saratoga Monument parking area - the stalls are wide enough, but doors into the restrooms are not automatic.
+Restrooms are only available during the summer season when the monument is open to the public.
 There are no restrooms available from the Monument Drive access to Victory Woods Trail.

-Parking: two spaces available at Saratoga Monument parking area.
-Handicapped parking for Victory Woods is located at the end of Monument Drive - two spaces are available here as well.
+There are two spaces available at Saratoga Monument parking area.
+Handicap accessible parking for Victory Woods is located at the end of Monument Drive - two spaces are available here as well.

 The Victory Woods Trail received the National Park Service 2010 Architectural Design Project Achievement Award.